CCurl/r4/README.md

 - A function name is of the form `[A-Z][A-Z0-9]*` (e.g. - TMP23).
 - The number of functions is controlled by the NUM_FUNCS #define in "config.h".
 - A function definition is limited to ONE line.
-- Returning while inside of a loop will eventually cause a problem.
+- Returning while inside of a loop will eventually cause a problem if not unwound.
   - Use '^' to unwind the loop stack first.

 | OP    |Stack   |Description|